-Laboratory Planning Guide: Design & Construction Tips
+Laboratory Design and Construction Tips

 Designing a new laboratory is no easy task.
 Let’s take a look at some of the best practices to adhere to during laboratory design and construction.